 Yes, when used correctly.
 Many apps offer guided meditation, calming environments, and exposure therapy.
 It’s like putting your busy schedule on hold and entering a state of peace.

-2. Which Virtual Reality headset is ideal for novices?
+Which virtual reality headset is ideal for beginners?

-A popular option in 2025, the Meta Quest 3S is reasonably priced, simple to use, and loaded with wellness features.
+A popular option right now, the Meta Quest 3S is reasonably priced, simple to use, and loaded with wellness features.

 Discussion about this post